loomnetwork/unity-sdk/README.md

 At this point the user should be directed to switch to the browser to sign-in, when they do so successfully Auth0 will redirect to the aforementioned URL, and `LoomAuthClient` will fetch or create a `LoomIdentity`.

+### Android

+`LoomAuthClient` will open the default system browser to the Auth0 hosted login page, once the user signs in the browser will redirect the user back to the Unity app. `LoomAuthClient` will then fetch or create a `LoomIdentity`.

 ## Adding new transaction types